microsoft/Kusto-Query-Language/doc/dayofweekfunction.md

 ---
 title: dayofweek() - Azure Data Explorer
-description: This article describes dayofweek() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the dayofweek() function to return the 'timespan' since the preceding Sunday. ms.reviewer: alexans ms.topic: reference ms.date: 11/24/2022
 ---
 # dayofweek()